Code of Student Conduct

-5.4.1 A student group/organization and its officers may be held collectively or individually responsible for violations of the Code.
-Student groups/organizations may be charged with violations of the Code without regard to whether members of such groups/organizations are individually charged with violations arising from the same misconduct.
+5.4.1 A Student Group/Organization and its officers may be held collectively or individually responsible for violations of the Code.
+Student groups/organizations may be charged with violations of the Code without regard to whether members of such groups/organizations are individually charged with violations arising from the same incident.

-5.4.2 A position of leadership in a student group/organization entails responsibility.
+5.4.2 A position of leadership in a Student Group/Organization comes with an expectation of responsibility.
 Student officers or leaders cannot knowingly permit, condone or acquiesce in any violation of the Code by the group/organization.